MarkusBauer/saarctf-servers/playbook.md

 3. In the cloud control panel, create a new volume (for pcaps).
 I suggest at least 1TB, better 2TB.
 4. Create the backup/monitoring server: Spawn a new server from the controller image, type CX21 or so, choose to have a larger disk.
 5. Once the backup server is up, run `/root/failover-set-slave.sh`
-6. Shutdown VPN server, call `python3 vpn/reset-connection-status.py` on controller server, then shutdown Controller server.
+6. Shutdown VPN server, call `python3 vpn/reset-connection-status.py --all` on controller server, then shutdown Controller server.
 7. Add the Volume from (3) to the VPN server.
 8. Rescale Controller and VPN server (for example to CCX31/CCX51).
 Start with Controller (which might need the additional disk space).
 9. Once both are up again mention restart in IRC, and check that the replication databases from the backup system are reconnecting.
 Also check that Controller and Backup have their additional disk space (if not try `resize2fs /dev/sda1`).
 10. Mount the volume on the VPN server (follow instructions on Hetzner page).
 Check twice it's mounted to `/mnt/pcaps`, if not: edit `/etc/fstab`, unmount and do `mount -a`.
-11. Create folders and symlinks: `mkdir -p /mnt/pcaps/gametraffic /mnt/pcaps/teamtraffic /mnt/pcaps/temptraffic ; ln -s /mnt/pcaps/gametraffic /tmp/ ; ln -s /mnt/pcaps/teamtraffic /tmp/ ; ln -s /mnt/pcaps/temptraffic /tmp/ ; chown nobody:group /mnt/pcaps/*traffic`
+11. Create folders and symlinks: `mkdir -p /mnt/pcaps/gametraffic /mnt/pcaps/teamtraffic /mnt/pcaps/temptraffic ; ln -s /mnt/pcaps/gametraffic /tmp/ ; ln -s /mnt/pcaps/teamtraffic /tmp/ ; ln -s /mnt/pcaps/temptraffic /tmp/ ; chown nobody:nogroup /mnt/pcaps/*traffic`
 12. On the VPN server start tcpdump (`systemctl start tcpdump-game tcpdump-team`) and check that the pcaps are stored on the mounted volume.
 13. Start the CTF timer on the Controller server (`systemctl start ctftimer`) and check the results in dashboard.
 There should be no warning.
 14. On the backup server, enable the Scoreboard daemon (`systemctl start scoreboard`).